ggblue7/NavigationBarOrStatusBarShowOrHide/README.md

 NavigationBarAndStatusBarShowOrHide
 =========================

-Convenience Header For NavBar&amp;StatusBar Show&amp;Hide
+Convenience Header For NavigationBar And StatusBar Show Or Hide.

 How To Use
 ==========